bryankiansarmen/Weather-API/README.md

-# Weather API with Spring Boot, Redis, and Rate Limiting Filter
+# Weather API with Spring Boot, Redis, and Rate Limiting Filter Edit

 This project is a Spring Boot web application designed to fetch weather data for a given location from the **Free Weather API**.
 It incorporates **Redis** for caching and a **Rate Limiting Filter** to enhance performance and prevent abuse.